 This topic provides an introduction to the tasks shown in the Support Suite onboarding wizard and gives you guidelines on where to find more information.
-The Support Suite provides a full-service, cross-channel experience for your customers, including Help desk ticketing, knowledge base and smart self service, live chat and messaging, and call center software.
+The Support Suite provides a full-service, cross-channel experience for your customers with Support, Guide, Chat, and Talk all working together.

 When you set up Zendesk Support, by default you have one related email address to submit tickets: email@example.com, but you can provide your end users with alternative email addresses, called support addresses.
 You can add as many support addresses as you need.
 Support addresses can be either variations of your Zendesk email address or external email addresses.

 - Enter a new support email address.

 - Click Create address.

 After you complete the onboarding tasks, you can add additional email addresses you want to use on your site, set email preferences, or customize your email templates.
 For this onboarding, we recommend using the single, default email address provided by Zendesk.
 You can customize this later as needed.

 To learn more about using email in Zendesk, see Getting started with email.
 For more information, about adding support addresses, see Adding support addresses for users to submit tickets.

 You can complete your customer connections by adding social messaging channels to your account.
 When you install and configure social messaging channels in your account, your agents can view social messages that customers send to Zendesk as part of a support request and they can reply to these messages, all from a single, unified interface.